 The files on this site document this inequitable treatment by government agencies and the problems it has caused.

 The goal of the Coalition is to restore the concession to its original intent, a full-service Restaurant and Marina, as per the 2009 License Agreements, the approved Site Plan and the public architectural renderings presented to various agencies.
 These are the approved uses that are consistent with restoring this amazing piece of waterfront and making it accessible for all to enjoy.
-They will generate the many benefits often credited to the concession without any of the negative impacts documented over the past five summers.
+They will generate the many benefits often credited to the concession without any of the negative impacts documented over the past six summers.

 Treating the symptoms but not the cause is not acceptable.
 The unapproved uses of Nightclub and Concert Venue, which through their affiliated late-night noise, massive capacity, gridlock-inducing traffic, rogue valet parking, controlled access, public safety and other concerns have created major problems for the area, must end.